 AUTOGRAPHS are the ancient original texts written either by the author’s own hand or by a scribe under his personal supervision.
 We believe that the Holy Spirit directly inspired the Autographs and that they were free from error.
 The original Bible language of the Old Testament was mostly Hebrew, however, some of the texts were also written in Aramaic.
 The original Bible language of the New Testament was ancient Greek.
 None of the Autographs of the Old and the New Testaments have survived.
 All of them have either been lost or destroyed.
 What have survived are hundreds, even thousands of Manuscripts.

-MANUSCRIPTS are copies, or the copies of copies of the original inspired Autographs written in the original Bible languages of Hebrew, Aramaic and Greek.
+MANUSCRIPTS are copies, or the copies of copies, of the original inspired Autographs written in the original Bible languages of Hebrew, Aramaic and Greek.
 There are only a few Manuscripts of the Old Testament still in existence today compared to 5600 Manuscripts of the New Testament.
 None of the Manuscripts agree exactly, word for word with each other, and as there are thousands of Manuscripts, there are also multiple thousands of variations.
-We understand from Bible scholars that all of these variations are very minor in nature.
+We understand from Bible scholars that all of these variations are minor in nature.
 However, we know that there are at least two corrupt verses, Matthew 28:19 and 1 John 5:7, found in Manuscripts that have been corrupted under the dominating influence of the Roman Catholic Church in support of its unbiblical doctrine of the Trinity.
 In Chapter 26, we give detailed commentaries on these verses.

 The most important Manuscripts of the Old Testament and the New Testament still in existence today are the following: